It’s 100 years since US women got the right to vote, but how has gender equality changed?

 - Globally, we’re another 100 years away from equality.

-On 18 August 2020 it was the 100th anniversary of the adoption of the 19th Amendment – which guaranteed all US women the right to vote.
+On 18 August 2020 it was the 100th anniversary of the adoption of the 19th Amendment – which guaranteed US women the right to vote.
+However, it still took decades for African American women and other minority groups to secure voting rights.

 By 1912, nine western states had adopted suffrage legislation, but it wasn’t until 1918 that President Woodrow Wilson changed his position to support the amendment.